blocknomic-technologies/open-trading-platform-UI/README.md

 #### Developer note

 This is our first open source project please bear with us as we navigate through this experience and try to make it as comfortable as an experience for you.

-#### Business Enquiry

-For any customisation or cloud setup of your system please email us at enquiry@blocknomic.com

 #### Donations